-Note: Not all Fiery Servers support the Sample Print option.
+Note: Not all Fiery servers support the Sample Print option.

-- 9 To enable users to specify how to handle jobs that cannot print because of missing media, select Job Management > Job Mismatch, and then select the Enable Job Mismatch check box. - 10 Save your changes.
+- To control PS to PDF conversion with a job options file, select Job Management > PS to PDF conversion. - 10 To enable users to specify how to handle jobs that cannot print because of missing media, select Job Management > Job Mismatch, and then select the Enable Job Mismatch check box. - 11 Save your changes.